skillitzimberg/todo-app/PLANNING.md

     - Create `styles.css` file
     - Link the stylesheet to the HTML
     - Add a CSS rule to line-through the todo text
-4. As a user I want to be able to delete todos that have been completed
+4. As a user I want see the option to delete a todo when it has been marked complete
     - Add a delete `span` to the todo `li`
     - give it a class of `hidden`
     - Add a `.hidden` rule to the stylesheet
     - Use `toggle` instead of `add()` and `remove()` on the first & last child elements of the `li`
+5. As a user I want to delete a todo when I click on its delete option
+    - Create a delete handler
+    - Add event listener for delete to the todo list `ul`
+    - If text content of the target is "Delete"
+        - Get a reference to the todo `li`
+        - use the element's `.remove()` method to delete it from the list

 ## Googled
 `mdn document add children` - Didn't get what I thought I needed from this.
 Turns out I was just creating a new todo node and successively updating its innerText, instead of creating new todo nodes and giving them their own innterText.